joeappleton18/web-dev-2022-notes/sessions/week_3/README.md

 module.exports = override(useBabelRc());
 ```

-Finally, updated your `package.json` file to run `react-app-rewired` as opposed to `react-scripts`.
+ Update your `package.json` file to run `react-app-rewired` as opposed to `react-scripts`.
 The scripts section of your `package.json` file should read as follows:

 ```javascript
 "scripts": {